kyma-project/warden/docs/contributor/overview/00-01-overview-flow.md

 For more information on how to configure modes, see the [configuration](../tutorial/01-10-configure.md) section.

+## How it works

+For general description see [here](../../user/overview/00-01-overview-flow.md).

 ## Pod create and update operations

 Warden validates images in pods during pod create and update operations.
 It checks if the images are signed by a Notary server.
 If the images are not signed, Warden rejects the pod creation or update.

 ![Pod create and update flow](../../assets/user_operations.svg)